LMU-Harvard Young Scientists’ Forum (YSF)

 9th Harvard-LMU Young Scientists' Forum (LMU), July 2017

-The 2017 YSF meeting will take place at LMU Biocenter and Center for Advanced Studies (CAS) between the 23rd and 26th of July.
+The 2017 YSF meeting took place at LMU Biocenter and Center for Advanced Studies (CAS) between the 23rd and 26th of July.

 Prospective delegation of 18-20 people from Harvard

-The Harvard delegation encompasses advanced PhD students und postdocs from the labs of Kevin Eggan, Florian Engert, Venkatesh Murthy, Jeffrey Macklis, Bernardo Sabatini, Benjamin de Bivort, and Zhigang He.
+The Harvard delegation encompassed advanced PhD students und postdocs from the labs of Benjamin de Bivort, Kevin Eggan, Florian Engert, Zhigang He, Jeffrey Macklis, Venkatesh Murthy, Sharad Ramanathan, Bernardo Sabatini, Joshua Sanes, and Luk Vandenberghe.

-Munich nominations and faculty lectures from the labs of Martin Biel (LMU), Tobias Bonhoeffer (MPIN), Alexander Borst (MPIN), Laura Busse (LMU), Nadine Gogolla (MPIN), Magdalena Götz (LMU), Benedikt Grothe (LMU), Ilona Grunwald (TUM), Rüdiger Klein (MPIN), Stefan Lichtenthaler (TUM), Hernan Lopez-Schier (HMGU), Stylianos Michalakis (LMU), Anton Sirota (LMU), Carsten Wotjak (MPIPsy), Herwig Baier (MPIN).
+Munich nominations and faculty lectures from the labs of Herwig Baier (MPIN), Martin Biel (LMU), Tobias Bonhoeffer (MPIN), Alexander Borst (MPIN), Laura Busse (LMU), Nadine Gogolla (MPIN), Magdalena Götz (LMU), Benedikt Grothe (LMU), Ilona Grunwald (TUM), Rüdiger Klein (MPIN), Stefan Lichtenthaler (TUM), Hernan Lopez-Schier (HMGU), Stylianos Michalakis (LMU), Anton Sirota (LMU), Carsten Wotjak (MPIPsy).

 8th Harvard-LMU Young Scientists' Forum (LMU), July 9th - 11th, 2016